CodeSparks-org/CodeSparks/README.md

 # CodeSparks

-Let's do something fun!
+Let's do something fun together!

-Feel free to create an issue or join the chat: https://t.me/codesparks
+Feel free to create an issue with idea or question.
+Also here is the chat: https://t.me/codesparks